JayWood/content-warning-v3/README.md

 * Moved to use of cookie.js
 * Created API file for methods.
 * New filters & actions for developers
+* Began development of API file, currently only support JS outputs.
+* **NEW** Filters for content outputs, see `inc/api.php` more to come.
 * Switched CSS priority, to allow custom css to override bg image and opacity
 * Converted sass file to nested sass and uses classes instead of IDs
 * [stacyk](https://github.com/stacyk) - Made buttons visible on popup at all times.
+* [stacyk](https://github.com/stacyk) - CSS Fixes for new popup.
+* New Popup coding, dropped colorbox in favor of my own popup code. ( Less bloat )
+* BIG THANKS to Stacy for helping me with some initial CSS issues.

 ### 3.5.5
 * [jgraup](https://github.com/jgraup) - Fixed Menu Positioning